svnagel/reach-sap-to-pbi/README.md

 ## Class Diagram
 <div align="center"><img src="pictures/class_diagram.png" alt="class_diagram" width="550"/></div>
----
-**NOTE**
-Database structure is simplified for the construction of the complete data pipeline (from SAP to PBI).
+Note: Database structure is simplified for the construction of the complete data pipeline (from SAP to PBI).
 Complexity can always be added later.
----

 ## Prerequisites